 It is easy.
-All you need to do is apply the mouse bait and place the mouse trap down in your preferred location.
+You need to apply the mouse bait and place the mouse trap down in your preferred location.

-I have used the trap so many times in the past with great success.
-In fact, I have 2 of them in my yard, ready to catch mice if they dare get near my home!
+I have used the trap so many times with great success, I have 2 of them in my yard, ready to catch mice if they dare get near my home!

 These traps can catch up to 30 mice, which is incredible.

-More details can be seen in the Victor Tin Cat Mouse Trap review.
+You can see more details in the Victor Tin Cat Mouse Trap review.